Home / Ladakh / Leh / Food / Butter Tea (Chai)

 FAQ Section

-What is the significance of using yak butter in butter tea?
+What is the significance of yak butter in butter tea?

-Can I use other types of milk or butter instead of yak butter?
+Can I use regular butter instead of yak butter?

-How does the mineral content of Leh's water affect the tea?
+How does the local water affect the tea's flavor?

 ⚠️ Some images and descriptions on this page are generated using AI for illustrative purposes.